Workers’ Compensation in the Hospitality Industry: Your FAQs Answered

 Lost Wages

-If an employee is injured on the job and unable to work, they have no income.
-Workers’ compensation will pay a portion of their regular earnings after a specific amount of time has passed.
-The average is two-thirds of their regular pay, and most states mandate that insurers begin paying out after an employee has missed five to seven days of work.
+If an employee is injured on the job and unable to work, workers’ compensation will pay a portion of their regular earnings after a specific amount of time has passed.
+The average is two-thirds of their regular pay, and most states mandate that insurance companies begin paying out after an employee has missed five to seven days of work.

 Death Benefits